dtb1996/qt-service-lab/README.md

 Qt Service Lab is a Qt 6/QML application demonstrating a clean separation of concerns between UI, state management, data models, and service layers.
-The project simulates a backend API using C++ to drive the UI asynchronously, showcasing how to structure a real-world Qt application with QAbstractListModel, signals/slots, and state-driven QML.
+The project simulates a backend API using C++ to drive the UI asynchronously, showcasing how to structure a Qt application with QAbstractListModel, signals/slots, and state-driven QML.

-This project is designed for Qt developers looking to strengthen their C++ integration skills and build portfolio-quality applications.

 ## Screenshot